glynawe/Vanilla/vanilla.md

     ModuleName    = NAME.
     FunctorName   = NAME.

 An *interface* contains a set of definitions.
 A *module* contains a set of definitions and declarations.
-The primary purpose of modules is group together collections of types and functions to define abstract data types.
+The primary purpose of modules is to group together collections of types and functions to define abstract data types.

 If a module is declared with a *public interface* then only the definitions in that interface will be available when the module is imported.
 The module must contain declarations for all the definitions in its public interface.

 A *functor* is a module parametrized by interfaces for modules that it may import; the actual modules are supplied when the functor is imported.
 The primary purpose of functors is to define generic abstract data types.
-Each interface argument has specifies a minimum set of definitions that the actual module must provide.
+Each interface argument specifies a minimum set of definitions that the actual module must provide.
 A functor *type constraint* specifies types from different argument modules that are to be equivalent (this is important when defining generic types).

 All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
 For example, the type `int` is a standard declaration.